May 27, 2023

 There's a lot of conflicting answers out there, but we're here to clear the air.

 In this article, we’ll dispel some of the myths regarding SQL certifications, shed light on how hiring managers view these certificates, and back up our claims with actual data.
+We'll also explore why SQL skills are more important than ever in the era of artificial intelligence and machine learning.

 When You DON'T Need a Certificate